Brinzolamide/ brimonidine drops

 - More than 1 eye medicine may be used to lower eye pressure.
 If you use other medicines in your eye, wait at least 5 minutes between using brinzolamide/brimonidine drops and your other eye medicines.

-- If brinzolamide/brimonidine drops changes color or becomes cloudy, do not use it.
+- If brinzolamide/brimonidine drops changes color or becomes cloudier than usual, do not use it.
 Do not use brinzolamide/brimonidine drops after the expiration date on the bottle.

 - If you miss a dose of brinzolamide/brimonidine drops, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not use 2 doses at once.